 If you have room in your budget, there are several ways to save time when researching categories.
 Ricardo recommends using a Kindle research tool to help you compile a thorough list of potential categories which you can rank in order of suitability — or you could hire a metadata expert to do it all for you.

-3. Secure bonus categories with these two tricks
+3. Secure bonus categories by contacting KDP Support

 When you first upload your book onto the Kindle Direct Publishing platform, you’ll only be able to select two categories from the dashboard.
 But by using a couple of neat tricks, you can — and should — add up to eight additional categories post-publication.

 We recommend selecting anywhere from four to ten deep-level categories, as long as they all accurately describe your book.
 You’ll have plenty of room to strike the perfect balance between cutthroat-competitive and hopelessly obscure.

 Dealing with Amazon can often feel like communicating with a computer in an unmanned warehouse — but when you want to change, update, or add to your categories, all you need to do is reach out to KDP’s support team.
 It’s so simple, most people don’t even think of it.

 See, when you’re prompted to select your book categories, not only are you restricted to two choices, but you might also notice that some of the categories you had your eye on just don’t appear on the dashboard.
 What’s more, the categories you can choose from don’t always match the categories that show up in the store.

 Three problems, one solution: email Amazon directly to ask them to add your book to your chosen categories.
 Just head to KDP Support, select “Amazon Store & Product Detail Page,” then “Update Amazon Categories,” and fill in the form.
 Make sure you include all the categories you want your book listed under and give them the full category path.

 Occasionally, you might catch someone in a bad mood, and they’ll say no. There’s little point in arguing; just wait a couple of days and try again with someone else.